ofhippo/fogdash/README.md

 * `sprintStartHour`: The hour of the day (0-23) that your sprint starts.
 We use this to exclude the planning meeting.
 * `sprintEndHour`: The hour of the day (0-23) that marks the end of your sprint.
 We use this exclude the demo and retrospective.
 * `pollSeconds`: Please do not hammer FogBugz.
 We use the licensed self-hosted version.
+* `chartStates`: These are the states at the bottom of the dashboard.
+Warning: In this first iteration, the last one is always a magical catch-all.
+Any bug with a status that doesn't match the others will be put in this column.

 # License